UnknownCollections/pysmali/smali/tests/README.md

 # Testing PySmali

-PySmali does not yet have conventional unit tests.

 Currently, testing is done by parsing and unparsing smali files and comparing the original to the reconstructed.

 There are four levels of results when comparing the original and reconstructed smali files: